rudolph2907/bad-language-filter/README.md

 # bad-language-filter
-A javascript module for detecting, removing and replacing bad language from content.
+A node.js module for detecting, removing and replacing bad language from content.

 ##  Install with npm
 npm install bad-language-filter --save